So, you have an apartment for rent but wonder what the best way would be to advertise it.

-In the really free category, the winner is Craigslist with an average monthly traffic of 234.3 page views per listing and Zillow’s Rental Manager is the winner in the partially free category with 4691.4 page views per listing per month.
+In the really free category, the winner is Craigslist with average monthly traffic of 234.3 page views per listing, and Zillow’s Rental Manager is the winner in the partially free category with 4691.4 page views per listing per month.

 Advertising Your Apartment With PPC Campaigns

 These marketing channels are a bit easier to analyze.

 In my article “All You Need to Know about Real Estate Prospecting Conversion Rates”, I already mentioned that when it comes to real estate, you can expect an average conversion rate of 3.4% for Google Search Ads and a 10.68% conversion rate when it comes to Facebook Ads.

 By applying some marketing math, I concluded that you can expect costs per acquisition of $69.7 for Google Ads and $16.29 for Facebook Ads.

 This is what you will likely pay per lead when having a decently converting campaign on these platforms.

 When it comes to native ads, you can achieve costs per acquisition of $6.66.